vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 # Payment through company website

-The customer scans a Vipps QR code and is directed to the taxi company's landing page.
+The customer scans a QR code and is directed to the taxi company's landing page.
-There, they follow instructions and pay with Vipps.
+The company requests their ID and sends a payment request to them through the Vipps MobilePay app.

 ![Labeling in the taxi](images/labeling_in_the_taxi.png)